ryanfp/DnD-Compendium/ranger-slayer-homebrew.md

 ### Relentless Predator

-Your Hunter's Quarry feature no longer has a use limit.
+Your Hunter's Quarry feature no longer has a use limit and lasts until dispelled.
 You can mark creatures at will as a reaction or bonus action.
 Your quarry has disadvantage on Dexterity (Stealth) checks to hide from you.

+You can spend one hour to know the exact location of your quarry (if it is on the same plane as you) and you can provide a member of your party with the details to impose Disadvantage on its *scrying*  spell saving throw.

 ### Persistent Predator